balloon_head

 This is not one of those.

-This is a lightweight infrastructure that is intending to expose very specific technical flaws.
+This is a lightweight infrastructure that is intending to expose very specific technical techniques and knowledge.

 Not allowed:

-Hints are provided to give clues to as to the locaiton of specific flags.
+Hints are provided to give clues for specific flags.